Special Educational Needs: Support for your child

 All new children are given a warm welcome to St James’ and invited to visit before starting.
 This is a good chance for parents/carers to ask any questions or share any concerns about their child’s learning.
 In nursery and reception, families are invited to a Teddy Bear’s Picnic in the summer term to get to know each other.
 If children move schools during their school career we use the records from their previous setting to help us understand where they are up to.
 We understand that it can be a daunting time so we help them to settle in and make friends by giving them a ‘buddy’ from their class.

 Through our PSHCE curriculum, we follow a planned programme for our Year 6 children and their transition to high school.
 This will involve the Year 6 teacher liaising with high school staff and SENCOs to ensure that all relevant information is passed on successfully.
-Pupils will visit their high schools and where appropriate for children with SEN additional visits (often with parents) will be arranged.
+Pupils will visit their high schools and where appropriate for children with SENd, additional visits (often with parents) will be arranged.
 We invite past pupils to come and talk to Year 6 to reassure them and dispel any myths.
-To build relationships during the year we actively take part in inter-school competitions and events and work with 5 other local primary schools through our Hallé SHINE Saturday School.
+To build relationships during the year we actively take part in inter-school competitions and events.

-We have a School Council and Play Leaders in order to give children the opportunity to ‘have their say’ about school life.
+We have an active School Council and junior Play Leaders in order to give children the opportunity to ‘have their say’ about school life.
 If children have an idea for a new or different extra-curricular activity they can suggest it to their School Council member.

 We know that successful partnerships between parents/carers and school are vital to ensure that every child is nurtured and supported to achieve the very best that they can.
 Good communication is key to getting this right.